gevorgyana/swift-lexer-standalone/README.md

 23:50, 21.10 Solved: just need to set LD_LIBRARY_PATH on linux, and a similar environment var on OSX.
 Windows should be easy to support too.

+The next step is to conver clang::SourceManager to swift::SourceManger, seems like an easy task because swift was clearly copied from clang, and there is a whole ClangImporter module in swift (maybe it can help?)

+No. SourceManager in swift is different from SourceManager in clang.
+SourceManager in clang is what we use when working with clang-format, SourceManager in Swift should be satisfied to feed it to the code that must perform tokenization.
+Maybe it is more reasonable to split getting Tokens from the rest of the code - and in that part of the program, interact with code as Swift does.
+Then obtian a series of Tokens, adapt them to clang representation and here we go - we can format them now.